Mathewnd/Astral/README.md

 ## Building

-The build process only needs xorriso, curl, zstd and bsdtar on the host.
+The build process only needs xorriso, curl, zstd, fakeroot and bsdtar on the host.
 All other needed packages will be installed/built on the container.

 To build the project, run ``make``.
 This will create a file named ``astral.iso``

+After this, if you wish to create an ext2 disk image, run ``make disk``

 ## Running
 You can download the latest release from github and run it in the virtual machine of your liking.